Javan hawk-eagle

 The Javan hawk-eagle (Nisaetus bartelsi) is a medium-sized, dark brown raptor in the family Accipitridae.
-It is the national bird of Indonesia, where it is commonly referred to as Garuda, from the bird-like creatures in Hindu and Buddhist mythology.
+It is the national bird of Indonesia, where it is commonly referred to as the real-life model for the Garuda Pancasila, which is also inspired by Garuda; a bird-like deity in Hinduism and Buddhism.
 The scientific name commemorates the Bartels family, who discovered it.

 Taxonomy

 Because of the plumage variability of Spizaetus eagles, the Javan hawk-eagle was not recognised as a full species until 1953.
 It was previously placed in Spizaetus.
 A multi-gene phylogeny of aquiline eagles (Aves: Accipitriformes) reveals extensive paraphyly at the genus level.

 Description

 The hawk-eagle is approximately 60 cm long.
 Its head and neck are rufous and it is heavily barred black below.
 This majestic and intricately patterned eagle has a long, black crest on its head; this crest is held almost vertically and is tipped with white.
 The crown is black, topping a chestnut head and nape.
 The back and wings are dark brown, fading to a lighter brown tail which has wide cream stripes.
 The throat is creamy white with a black stripe, running to the whitish breast and underparts, which are heavily barred with chestnut.
 Juvenile birds are similar in colour, but have plainer underparts and a duller head.
 The sexes are similar.